dine909/bmarm/README.md

 ## What is this?

-This is a project utilising Qt's QBS build system to manage the compilation of an application targeted for Arm MCUs.
-The structure enables fast porting between different MCUs and also facilitates compilation on a desktop.
+This is a project utilising Qt's QBS build system to manage the cross-compilation of an application targeted for Arm MCUs.
+The structure enables fast porting between different MCUs and also facilitates compilation for desktop targets.

 It is comprised of: